openstack-archive/collectd-openstack-plugins/doc/source/devstackGSG.rst

 Multi-Node Deployment
 ---------------------

-The collectd-ceilometer-plugin can be used on a multi-node deployment.
+The collectd-openstack-plugins can be used on a multi-node deployment.
 The following is description of deployment options and configurations for a multi- node setup:

 * Set-up:
   To collect metrics from all of the nodes in your deployment collectd must be installed on each node.
-But the collectd-ceilometer-plugin only needs to be configured on the controller node.
+But the collectd-openstack-plugins only needs to be configured on the controller node.
 * Configuration settings:
    - Set the configuration option that follows, in your local.conf on your